thorgepetersen/katacoda-scenarios/my-thai-star-net/finish.md

 Congratulations!

-You finished the My Thai Star - Java Tutorial.
+You finished the My Thai Star - DotNet Tutorial.

 For further informations please visit the documentation: